CatX711/GreetLang/README.md

 <br />
 <br />

 In this code, a function called `add_number` is declared.
 In the () the paramaters are defined.
-The paramaters show that `a` and `b` are both integers. `a input` makes the program ask for a user input (if you do not want user input just don't include `input`).
+The paramaters show that `num1` and `num2` are both integers. `num1 input` makes the program ask for a user input (if you do not want user input just don't include `input`).
+In GreetLang you only use one `input` in the parameters section.
+You do not need to use `input` after both of your paramaters.
 After the paramaters is `rt integer`, which is where we tell the language what return type we want.
 In this case, we want an integer returned, so we do `rt integer`.
 This program uses user input to add two numbers. <br />
 If you wanted to return a string, you could define it inside the function. <br />
 <br />